Take a sneak peek at the new NIST.gov and let us know what you think!

 Is the Baldrige Award selection political?

 Politics do not enter into the selection of Malcolm Baldrige National Quality Award recipients.
 The Baldrige Program seeks to provide the fairest, most competent evaluation of each application.
 Furthermore, strict conflict-of-interest and confidentiality regulations guide the application review process.Independent Review: All award applications are reviewed and scored independently by six to twelve members of the Board of Examiners.
 Examiners are never assigned to review an application from an applicant with which they have a conflict of interest or that they have reviewed in a previous year.
 After this review, all award applicants undergo Consensus Review.

 Consensus Review: The application is reviewed further and scored jointly by the same six to twelve members of the Board of Examiners, led by a senior examiner.
 The Judges' Panel then selects which applicants will progress to the site visit stage.
 Applicants remain anonymous until after the selection.

-Site Visit Review: A team of six to eight members of the Board of Examiners, led by a senior examiner, conducts the site visit, verifying and clarifying the information in the application.
+Site Visit Review: A team of 6 to 10 members of the Board of Examiners, led by a senior examiner, conducts the site visit, verifying and clarifying the information in the application.
 Site visits consist primarily of a review of pertinent records and data and interviews with executives and employees.
 A report by the site visit team is submitted to the Judges' Panel.

 Judges' Final Review: The Judges' Panel conducts final reviews and presents Baldrige Award recommendations for the approval of the director of NIST and the secretary of commerce.

 Conflicts of interest are strictly avoided during the judging process, and judges who have conflicts of interest with an applicant are excluded from any discussion of and voting on that applicant.

 How have the Malcolm Baldrige National Quality Award recipients performed financially compared to their competitors?Award recipients have performed well, reporting rising market share and other financial indicators as well as excellent product and service outcomes.
 Examples include the following:

 Is it true that Malcolm Baldrige National Quality Award recipients have become more profitable since receiving the award?